awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-dsf.governance.DataCatalogDatabase

-The Glue Database for Silver bucket.
+The Glue Database for the Silver S3 Bucket.

 ---